Pineaplepen3264/https-c1c6d5f6-d5f6-4753-955c-6c1910aef3d4-api.glitch.com-git-locrian-holistic-hearing/talk.md

 Lag:Sometimes I will remove the testbed toggle token (temporary) because I wanted to test testbed branches(And I can't access the client)so i do so

 KA2: Added one more barrel on Crockett below the first one.

+Pineaplepen3264: KA2, can you kindly check out what happened to the Dominators?